pultzlucas/templo/README.md

 To Get started you first need to download prottern.

+if you downloaded the Prottern's binary, you need to add the binary path on [Windows PATH variable](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-2010/ee537574(v=office.14)) before continue.

-Next verify if Prottern was installed typing
+Next verify if Prottern was installed...

 ```command
 $ prottern